gr3gdev/spring-boot-keycloak/README.md

 Spring boot project with Keycloak embedded.

-The docker's image is optimized with a custom JRE (~200MB).
+The docker's image is optimized with a custom JRE (~230MB) and require a postgres database.

 ## docker